bbc/rd-taster-pilot-documentation/docs/overview/pilot-description.md

 ### Example

-This example diagram was provided by the team who delivered the BBC Drop pilot
+This is the application diagram produced by the team who delivered the BBC Drop pilot

 <img src="./images/drop-application.png" alt="BBC Drop application diagram" width="650" >